 The Basics of Your HVAC Unit

-While it’s easy to take your hvac unit for granted, these systems are full of intricate components that play an crucial roles in keeping your home cool.
-Learn more about the basics and what to look out for when looking at your unit.
+It’s easy to overlook the intricate parts of your HVAC unit.
+These systems play a vital role in keeping your cool.
+Learn more about the fundamentals and what to look for when you inspect your unit.

 If you don’t have a ducting system, a mini-split or a window unit is usually the best option.